 Dates and Cost

-Recent News: Last Summer’s school participants learned how to self rescue, roped glacier travel, and ice-axe technique while camping in the snow for an entire week.
-After starting the school under a veil of fog, we finished with a successful ascent of a 4000 metre glaciated volcano on a clear windy day with panoramic views extending all the way to the Pacific Ocean.
+Recent News: We just returned from the mountain where our school participants learned about self rescue, roped glacier travel, and ice-axe technique while camping in the snow for an entire week.
+We finished with a successful ascent of a 14,000 foot, 4400 metre high glaciated volcano on a clear windy day with panoramic views extending all the way to the Pacific Ocean.
 Please click HERE to see the full news report.

 Introduction: Learn the art of mountaineering on the high glaciers around Seattle, and gain confidence to walk comfortably amongst them.
 The Glacier School is open to men and women of all experience levels who apply, free of cost.
 This is a weeklong school with expedition leader, Dan Mazur, and experienced climbers who donate their knowledge to get people inspired about mountains.
 Summitclimb has led 9 successful schools where participants meet new climbers, practice skills, and learn different techniques.
 We hope that by providing a school at no cost, we can get people passionate about the sport we are excited about sharing.